prajjwal531/AMAZON-AWS/Readme.md

 Note: This script does not support to create specific profile other then default.
 This feature can be added as an enhancement.

-2. Setting up AWS instance:  aws.py is the script that creates all resources to AWS. aws.py reads the configurations from data.yml and creates following resources.
+<h1>2.
+Setting up AWS instance:</h1>  aws.py is the script that creates all resources to AWS. aws.py reads the configurations from data.yml and creates following
+                             resources.

  1. SecurityGroups: This enables incoming and outgoing traffic to and from resources.